ngx-translate/core/README.md

 #### I'm using Ionic 2 and ng2-translate doesn't work

 Ionic 2 is still using angular 2 RC4, but ng2-translate uses RC5.
 You should fix the version of ng2-translate to 2.2.2 until Ionic 2 upgrades to RC5.

+## Plugins
+- [Localize Router](https://github.com/Greentube/localize-router) by @meeroslav: An implementation of routes localization for Angular 2.
+If you need localized urls (for example /fr/page and /en/page).

 ## Additional Framework Support